 - Integration with other home appliances

-Smart home security systems currently utilize communication, sensors, automation, and other kinds of technologies to fuse into a single system HVAC (heating, ventilation, and air conditioning) and home appliance control, indoor security and safety, and home management.
+Smart home security systems use communication, sensors, automation, and other technologies to fuse into a single system HVAC (heating, ventilation, and air conditioning), home appliance control, indoor security and safety, and home management.
 Panic buttons are fast and simple ways to call for help in emergencies and should be at your bedside or other easy-to-reach places.

-Automated alert and SOS request
+Automated Alert and SOS Request

-Alert and event management
+Alert and Event Management

-The system will detect intrusions and immediately alert home automation and also the building management systems when you leave the home and will also arm the alarm system.
+The system will detect intrusions and immediately alert home automation and the building management systems when you leave home and will also arm the alarm system.
 Of course, this will notify monitoring centers or security guards of your door number when the alarm triggers.
 The system will have records of alerts automatically.

-Automated dialing and notifications
+Automated Dialing and Notifications

 Integration with other home appliances

-3 Innovative Fire Prevention Technology / Technologies
+3 Innovative Fire Prevention Technologies

 Visual Flame Detectors

-We often do not talk about visual flame detectors but are interesting and they’re a useful fire prevention technology.
-It has features like intelligent visual flame detectors that process live video images to sense the characteristic properties of flames.
-These are so useful in oil and in gas applications; also in manufacturing industries and also eleven in airplane hangers where flames are hazardous.
-These can also identify flames in as short as five seconds, increasing your fire protection system’s reaction time.
+Visual flame detectors are a helpful fire prevention technology that processes live video images to sense the characteristic properties of flames.
+They are useful in oil and gas applications, manufacturing industries, and airplane hangers.
+They can also identify flames in as short as five seconds, increasing the smart fire protection system’s reaction time.
 MICRO PACK also gives additional features like explosion-proofing and installation capabilities.
 These are useful for keeping people, processes, and facilities safe in some of the harshest situations.